computation-structures/course/L12_Procedures_and_Stacks.md

 <p>The calling procedure (<i>caller</i>) will</p>

-<p>PUSH the argument values onto the stack in reverse order</p>
+* PUSH the argument values onto the stack in reverse order

-<p>Branch to the entry point of the callee, putting the return
-address into the linkage pointer.</p>
+* Branch to the entry point of the callee, putting the return address into the linkage pointer.

-<p>When the callee returns, remove the argument values from the
+* When the callee returns, remove the argument values from the stack.
-stack.</p>

 <p>The called procedure (<i>callee</i>) will</p>

-<p>Perform the promised computation, leaving the result in R0.</p>
+* Perform the promised computation, leaving the result in R0.

-<p>Jump to the return address when the computation has
+* Jump to the return address when the computation has finished
-finished</p>

-<p>Remove any items it has placed on the stack, leaving the stack
-as it was when the procedure was entered.
-Note that the arguments were PUSHed on the stack by the caller, so it will be up to the caller to remove them.</p>
+* Remove any items it has placed on the stack, leaving the stack as it was when the procedure was entered.
+Note that the arguments were PUSHed on the stack by the caller, so it will be up to the caller to remove them.

-<p>Preserve the values in all registers except R0, which holds the
-return value.
-So the caller can assume any values placed in registers before a nested call will be there when the nested call returns.</p>
+* Preserve the values in all registers except R0, which holds the return value.
+So the caller can assume any values placed in registers before a nested call will be there when the nested call returns.

 <p align="center"><img style="height:450px;" src="lecture_slides/stacks/Slide17.png?raw=true"/></p>